By Kevin Courtney, Esq. | Former USMC Judge Advocate | California Attorney

 Can I ask my branch to reconsider a denial?

 Yes.
-The services allow reconsideration, but the process and supporting requirements vary.
+The services allow reconsideration, but the process and supporting requirements vary by branch.

 “Kevin is an incredibly sharp and genuine attorney who took the time to understand my legal situation, my family dynamics, and me as a man.”
 Review by Michael.